sergeyyarin/Reverse-linked-list/README.md

-VK pre-interview task.
-Reverse linked list.
+VK pre-interview task to reverse a linked list.